agdturner/mxg/README.md

 `npm install`
   - The main dependency is the build tool [Parcel](https://parceljs.org/)

 ### Forks
 - To get GitHub Pages and PWA deployment working: ensure that GitHub Pages is enabled for your fork.
 Then the Web application and PWA should be available from:
   - `https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.

+### Compile
+- To transpile the TypeScript run:
+`npm run compile`

 ### Build
-- run:
+- To build using Parcel run:
-`parcel build`
+`npm run build`

 ### Launch
 - run:
-`npx parcel --dist-dir dist/main src/index.html`
+`npm run start`
-- By default a Web server will run on the local host on port 1234.
-To use a different port for example 2345 run:
+- By default a Web server will run on the local host on port 3458.
-`npx parcel --dist-dir dist/main src/index.html -p 2345`
-- Open http://localhost:1234/ (or the equivalent specifying a different port) to test the application.

-### Deploy a new version
+### Deploy
 - To deploy to a new version, update the `package.json` file and change the version target.
 For example, to change from releasing version 0.1 to 0.2 the following was changed:
 ```
     "0.1": {